 Yes, PDMS, COC and polystyrene are considered biologically inert and safe for both humans and cells.

-DOES PDMS INTERFERE WITH MICROSCOPY AND LIVE CELL IMAGING?
+DOES PDMS OR COC INTERFERE WITH MICROSCOPY AND LIVE CELL IMAGING?

-PDMS is optically transparent and suitable for most types of microscopy and cell imaging.
+Both PDMS and COC are optically transparent and suitable for most types of microscopy and cell imaging.

-WHAT IS THE PURPOSE OF THE NEURON MICROFLUIDIC DEVICE?
+WHAT IS THE PURPOSE OF THE NEURON MICROFLUIDIC DEVICE AND XONACHIP?

-Our multicompartment microfluidic devices and chips allow researchers to compartmentalize neuronal cultures.
-The neuron device consists of two parallel culture compartments separated by a microgroove barrier.
+Our multicompartment devices and chips allow researchers to compartmentalize neuronal cultures.
+The devices/chips consist of two or more parallel culture compartments separated by a microgroove barrier.
 Neurons are typically loaded on one side of the device.
 The size of the microgroove barrier allows axons to grow through the barrier while keeping the cell bodies (somata) isolated from the distal compartment.
 Please note, however, that the microgrooves may allow some cells to migrate within the barrier, especially with high density cultures.

-The neuron device also makes it possible to perform axotomy, i.e., cutting axons via vacuum aspiration in the distal compartment and observing their regrowth.
+The devices/chips also make it possible to perform axotomy, i.e., cutting axons via vacuum aspiration in the distal compartment and observing their regrowth.

-The neuron device is also small in size (total volume ~ 600 µl); thus, researchers save on the expensive reagents needed for neuronal culture.
+The devices/chips are also small in size; thus, researchers save on the expensive reagents needed for neuronal culture.

 WHAT IS FLUIDIC ISOLATION?

-The neuron device consists of two compartments, 80-100 µm in height, connected by a microgroove barrier that is 3 µm in height.
-The hydrostatic pressure between the two compartments separated by the microgroove allows the researcher to fluidically isolate each compartment.
-This is accomplished by keeping the volumes in the wells on one side of the device higher than the other side of the device.
+The hydrostatic pressure between compartments separated by the high fluidic resistance microgrooves allows the researcher to fluidically isolate one or more compartment.
+This is accomplished by keeping the volumes in the wells on one side of the device higher than the other side.
 The difference in volume creates hydrostatic pressure, thus fluidically isolating each compartment.
 Refer to the Protocols for details.

 CAN PROTEIN LYSATE BE ISOLATED FROM THE DEVICE?